How to block tracking cookies from your desktop or mobile device (2022)

 How tracking cookies work

 Tracking cookies are stored on your device and are used to track your activity across the web.
-They can be used to build up a profile of your browsing habits and they are used to serve targeted ads, which is why it’s important that you block them if you want to avoid being tracked.
+They can be used to build up a profile of your browsing habits and they are also used to serve targeted ads, which is why it’s important that you block them if you want to avoid being tracked.
+Ads and related post or content are tailored towards your unique user experience and tracking cookies are the device that websites use to measure your interest.
+If you’ve ever wondered why those ads about your love for dogs or a specific brand of fashion keeps popping up everywhere, then tracking cookies is your answer.

 Protection level

 You can set the protection level to block cookies from all sites, including third-party domains, or only third-party cookies (cookies from a site other than the one you are visiting).
-Your choices are:
+Some websites may not allow you to continue browsing unless you reduce or completely turn off cookie blockers.
+Whether the reward is worth the risk would be a choice left up to you.
+Most browsers come with three levels of security which are:

 • Medium – Blocks all cookies except those from the site you are visiting